The crowntail betta fish is one of the most popular small freshwater species in the US for one main reason: their beautiful caudal fins!

-The fish’s ancestors are known to be native to Thailand (formally Siam) and other parts of South-East Asia (e.g. Malaysia, Vietnam and Indonesia).
-They are renowned for their beautiful, and often colorful, ray-finned caudal and their aggressiveness nature; this can make keeping them as a beginner challenging.
+The fish’s ancestors are known to be native to Thailand (formally Siam) and other parts of South-East Asia (e.g. Malaysia, Vietnam, and Indonesia).
+They are renowned for their beautiful, and often colorful, ray-finned caudal and their aggressive nature; this can make keeping them as a beginner challenging.

 The Crowntail Betta is a small freshwater fighting fish that has origins back to South Asia.

 The Crowntail was first bred by Indonesian breeder Achmad Yusuf in 1997 when he named the fish ‘Cupang Serit’ at an International Betta Congress.

 They are known for their aggressive nature and specific fin characteristics; especially their huge caudal fin.